Mordhwaj: Legends

 According to regional folklore, Mordhwaj was a devotee of Krishna and a great donor.
 Arjuna was proud that there is no greater devotee of Krishna than him.
 After Mahabharata War was over, Lord Krishna told Arjuna that I have a devotee greater than you and that is Mordhwaj.
 Krishna reached King Mordhwaj in a Brahmin disguise and said that Maharaj, my lion, is hungry and he is a cannibal.
 The king Mordhwaj said that if I would be his food, it will be my fortune.
 Krishna said that both of you, husband and wife, should cut off the head of your son and feed him meat.
 In the meantime, even a single tear comes out; then, the lion will not eat it.
 Thus the king Mordhwaj and his queen cut off their son's head and put it in front of the lion.
 Then Krishna blessed king Mordhwaj and his son was resurrected.
-Thus the king tested his devotee and Arjuna's pride was shattered.
+Thus Krishna tested his devotee and Arjuna's pride was shattered.